adnan-sheikh/adnan-sheikh/README.md

 - 👋 Hi, I’m @adnan-sheikh
-- 👀 I’m interested in Full-stack web app dev using JavaScript and C#
+- 👀 I’m interested in Full-stack web app dev using JavaScript
 - 🌱 I’m currently diving deeper into learning React and Redux and simultaneously, building projects
 - 💞️ I’m looking to collaborate on React based JavaScript projects
 - 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/adnan-sheikh/)